.png)

 Spelling

-Spellings are taught alongside phonics in Reception and Year One.
-Our Year 2 and Key Stage Two pupils have regular spelling teaching using National Curriculum spellings.
-Spelling Shed is used to support teaching and learning both in and out of school.
+Spellings are taught as part of the phonics sessions in Reception and Year One, following the Little Wandle scheme.
+Our Year 2 pupils follow the Year 2 Little Wandle spelling scheme once they have completed Phase Five fully in the Autumn term.
+Key Stage Two pupils have frequent spelling sessions using National Curriculum spellings and Spelling Shed is used to support teaching and learning both in and out of school.